Toghrul: Relationship with Jamukha

-In 1201, Jamukha had resumed hostilities against Temujin.
+In 1201, Jamukha had resumed hostilities against Temüjin.
 An impressive coalition of Mongol tribes of Taichiud, Ikires, Qorolas, Salji'ut, Dörbet, Suldus, Qatagin, Besud, Merkit, Oirat and finally Tatars recognized Jamukha as "Khan Universal" (Gurkhan).
-Toghrul decided to back Temujin in order to oppose growing power of Jamukha.
-Toghrul, Jakha Gambu and Temujin went into the valley called the Kerulen Valley with 15000 men.
+Toghrul decided to back Temüjin in order to oppose growing power of Jamukha.
+Toghrul, Jakha Gambu and Temüjin went into the Kerulen Valley with 15000 men.
 When they saw the enemy, they climbed the mountains because they were shorthanded against the enemy.
 It was also when Buyruq khan joined Jamukha.
-Toghrul and Temujin fought a defensive battle which was very difficult and perilous.
+Toghrul and Temüjin fought a defensive battle which was very difficult and perilous.
 Torrential rain made the rolling hills and mountains men fell from the top to finish in crevices and ravines.
 After the enemy had withdrawn his forces, Toghrul left to return to Tula river with his warriors.
-Temujin took advantage of the flight of his enemies to finish several on horseback.
+Temüjin took advantage of the flight of his enemies to finish several on horseback.
 Targhutai was reportedly wounded to death as a result of the fight.